jerwinsauco/Code-Quiz/README.md

 ## Badges

 The author completed 4 weeks of bootcamp.
 No badges can be presented other than being a student of bootcamp.

+## Limitations

+The author would like to inform the grader that limitiations of this application.
+First of, it is the author's intent to provide users the ability to have the choice at the end of the quiz (timer = 0 or exhausted QBANK) to submit there score.
+Once users decided to submit score, users will then be shown with the leaderboard showing other users name and scores recorded.
+The leaderboard is meant to be sorted from highest to lowest for data organization.
+However, due to author's inexperience to the field of javascript and JSON led to this failure to provide a more polished and functional application.